XOP/css-codeguide/README.md

 =============

 > Documentation for coding and maintaining the most transparent CSS.
-> This code guide was found at the [ok](http://ok.ru) front-end team.
+> It is bringing the experience of multiple front-end teams.

 Current code guide is designed for experienced developers in the first place, but hopefully could be a great source of knowledge for the beginners.

-It doesn't cover topics on CSS fundamentals, selector performance or methodologies.
-It is basically how to work in team with 250+ style files and feel comfortable about that.
+It **doesn't cover topics on CSS fundamentals, selector performance or methodologies**.
+On the other hand it touches different aspects of CSS and provides recommendation on best practicies.

+Basically this documentation is about how to work in team with 250+ style files and feel comfortable about that.
-In case you are new to CSS, please check following links, getting yourself prepared.

-**todo: links**

-> Check out __samples__ folder for real-life examples and deeper syntax understanding.
+> All along the text there will be links to examples folder.
+> In most cases it is invaluable for understanding the picture in total,
+> so check it out before further reading and keep opened just in case.

 Let's get started!